Toward a Culture of

 3. Ongoing follow-up of allegations received since December 2019

-- One is awaiting the conclusion of civil and canonical proceedings.
+- One is awaiting the conclusion of a canonical process.

-- Three are under investigation prior to an eventual canonical trial.
+- Four are under canonical investigation prior to an eventual canonical process.

-Furthermore, new claims, allegations and formal declarations have been received during the canonical proceedings of priests which had already been published in the previous reports in relation to events of past decades.
+In addition, new indications, denunciations and formal statements have been received within the canonical procedures on cases of priests that had already been published in the various reports in relation to events of past decades.